 The presentation went very well and the message was well received.
 Unfortunately due to the lack of resources this entire project was unable to be prioritized.
 On the bright side, the stakeholders understood that this is the direction that the product should take in the future and supported to implement the designs.

 This project reiterated the value of improvement.
 It is essential to re-evaluate past work to see how it can be improved.
-Learning from past decisions and the results of those decisions, will help make the improved version even better in the future.
-This can be applied to all aspects of life.
+Learning from past decisions and the results of those decisions, will help make an improved version even better in the future.
+This lesson can be applied to all aspects of life.